open-telemetry/oteps/text/0000-template.md

       // targeted by this schedule.
 Metrics that match at least one rule from the
       // exclusion_patterns are not targeted for this schedule, even if they match an
       // inclusion pattern.

+      // For this iteration, since we only want one Schedule that applies to all metrics,
+      // the inclusion_pattern must apply to all metrics (ie. Pattern.starts_with("")).
+      // The exclusion_patterns must have a length of 0.
       repeated Pattern inclusion_patterns = 1;
       repeated Pattern exclusion_patterns = 2;